gjtorikian/html-proofer/README.md

 **Third-party modules.** We want this product to be useful for continuous integration so we prefer to avoid subjective tests which are prone to false positive results, such as spell checkers, indentation checkers, etc. If you want to work on these items, please see [the section on custom tests](#custom-tests) and consider adding an implementation as a third-party module.

+**Advanced configuration.** Most front-end developers can test their HTML using [our command line program](#using-on-the-command-line).
+Advanced configuration will [require using Ruby](https://github.com/gjtorikian/html-proofer/wiki/Using-HTMLProofer-From-Ruby-and-Travis).

 ## Installation

 Add this line to your application's Gemfile: